 There are different types of roads that are considered “off-road” but can still be for public use, such as tracks in National Parks or State Forests, gazetted roads through private property and four-wheel drive trials.

-Questions to clarify on your policy“Australian-wide” coverage – may only cover you for public roads across Australia and not necessarily on beaches, rover-crossings or certain tracks.
+Questions to clarify on your policy“Australian-wide” coverage – may only cover you for public roads across Australia and not necessarily on beaches, river-crossings or certain tracks.

 Some four-wheeled drive parks are considered “public roads” although if you drive your vehicle into the bush, your policy may not cover you.
 If your policy does specify that you’re covered off-road, make sure there are no limitations.
 Limitations could be applied if you’re a certain distance from a paved road, or different terrains could be excluded depending on your provider e.g. creeks, rocks or dense bushland.